Real Valladolid 0-1 Real Madrid: Casemiro heads Zidane's men within three points of Atletico Madrid

 Lucas Vazquez fired in Madrid's first on-target attempt six minutes into the second period – a simple stop for Jordi Masip to make in the Valladolid goal – after Casemiro had guided another header off target.

-The visitors would fallen behind three minutes later if not for Courtois, who saved Orellana's volley and spared the blushes of team-mate Ferland Mendy in the process - the full-back having crossed the ball straight to the opposition player.
+The visitors would fall behind three minutes later if not for Courtois, who saved Orellana's volley and spared the blushes of team-mate Ferland Mendy in the process, the full-back having crossed the ball straight to the opposition player.

-However, it proved a case of third time lucky for Casemiro as he headed Toni Kroos' superb set-piece back across goal and away from Masip to open the scoring for the reigning champions.
+However, it proved a case of third time lucky for Casemiro as he headed Toni Kroos' superb set-piece back across goal and away from Masip to open the scoring for the reigning champion.

 Valladolid had another penalty appeal rejected, this time for Nacho Fernandez's challenge on Shon Weissman, as Madrid held on for what could yet prove to be a crucial win in the title race.